iwantmyname/blog/src/2010/03/mytel-iphone-app-now-integrates-with-domainapp.md

 title: My.tel 2.0 iPhone App Now Integrates With DomainApp
 ----

-Telnic recently launched an improved version of [My.tel](http://telnic.org/tools-iphone-mytel.html), a free iPhone application for managing your .TEL domain names from your mobile phone and which integrates directly with the [iWantMyName DomainApp](https://iwantmyname.com/iphone).
+Telnic recently launched an improved version of [My.tel](http://telnic.org/tools-iphone-mytel.html), a free iPhone application for managing your .TEL domain names from your mobile phone and which integrates directly with the [iwantmyname DomainApp](https://iwantmyname.com/iphone).
 Simply update your .TEL domain before boarding a plane, on a road trip, or whenever you need to tell people how they can reach you.
 You can even publish your location with an embedded map.

 ![My.tel iPhone App](/media/2010-03-04-Picture_1.png)